Bristol East: Turnout

+Other parties

 Five parties' candidates achieved more than the deposit-retaining threshold of 5% of the vote in 2015.
 Prior to the 2024 election the largest third-party share of the vote had been won by Liberal Democrat candidate Philip James in the 2005 election with 25.2% of the vote.
 This record was beaten by the Green Party candidate Ani Stafford-Townsend who won 30.7% of the vote, the Green Party’s first second place in the seat since its creation.

 Boundaries

 The constituency covers the eastern part of the city of Bristol, from neighbourhoods of the City Centre to outer neighbourhoods (excluding surrounding settlements in local government administratively).

 1885–1918: The Municipal Borough of Bristol ward of South, part of North ward, and the local government district of St George.

 1918–1950: The County Borough of Bristol wards of St George East and St George West, and parts of Easton, and Somerset wards.

 1983–1997: The City of Bristol wards of Brislington East, Brislington West, Easton, Eastville, Hengrove, Lawrence Hill, and Stockwood.

 1997–2010: The City of Bristol wards of Brislington East, Brislington West, Easton, Eastville, Lawrence Hill, St George East, St George West, and Stockwood.

 2010–2024: The City of Bristol wards of Brislington East, Brislington West, Eastville, Frome Vale, Hillfields, St George East, St George West, and Stockwood.